 Walking with the kids

-Got kids?
-Walking is a great activity to do together, with endless possibilities for entertainment!
-You could try a nature hunt, learn about the different seasons, go puddle jumping or download a plant or bird ID app to help you spot some wildlife.
+If you’ve got kids, walking is a great activity to do together, with endless possibilities for entertainment.
+You could try a nature hunt, learn about the different seasons, go puddle jumping, or download a plant or bird ID app to help you spot some wildlife.

 TAKE ACTION STARTING NOW

 To achieve net zero by 2045, we must take action now.
 Start here to find ways that you can make changes in your life at home and on the go.